RyanRiddle/lispell/README.md

    `(build-misspellings)`
    `; returns NIL`

 Note: This operation may take some time.
-For a dictionary of ~100,000 words it took about two minutes to complete on my machine.
-I would suggest computing this once and store the resulting hash-table ina file that can be loaded each time you want to use the spellchecker.
-Don't worry.
-The wait is worth it.
+For a dictionary of ~100,000 words it took about 15 seconds in SBCL and about 2 minutes in CLISP.

 Get suggestions like this.